mng101/commerce/README.md

 Authenticated User:

-    Authenticated users are presented with additonal menu options on teh Index page, along with a list of active listings.
+    Authenticated users are presented with additonal menu options on the Index page, along with a list of active listings.
     Selecting a listing title presents the Listing Details page If the listing is the users own listing, they can update the listing if there are no bids posted.
-The User can also Close the Auction, which make sthe highest bidder the winner of the Auction.
+The User can also Close the Auction, which makes the highest bidder the winner of the Auction.

     The user can Create a Listing using the menu option on the Index page.